SandorZhylin/AndroidStudioProjects/dungeon/README.md

 To install Dungeon app, follow these steps:
     * Download the dungeon_app.apk.
-    * Launch dungeon_app.apk to install in to your device.
+    * Launch dungeon_app.apk to install it to your device.

 ### **Using Dungeon**